 A third approach, from South Korea, sits somewhere in between Japan and the EU, and the US.
-In its 2022 National Security Strategy, the Yoon Suk Yeol administration states that "the concept of national security can no longer be limited to the prevention of external threats and invasions."
-That is to say, that the concept of national security now encompasses economic security priorities that were generally considered separately.
-South Korea's Framework Act on Supporting Supply Chain Stabilization for Economic Security, which came into effect in June 2024, defined economic security as follows: "A state in which national security is maintained and economic activities are unhindered by ensuring the smooth inflow of essential items for the nation's economic activities and preventing inappropriate outflow, regardless of domestic and international variables."
+In its 2022 National Security Strategy, the Yoon Suk Yeol administration states that "the concept of national security can no longer be limited to the prevention of external threats and invasions."42 That is to say, that the concept of national security now encompasses economic security priorities that were generally considered separately.
+South Korea's Framework Act on Supporting Supply Chain Stabilization for Economic Security, which came into effect in June 2024, defined economic security as follows: "A state in which national security is maintained and economic activities are unhindered by ensuring the smooth inflow of essential items for the nation's economic activities and preventing inappropriate outflow. regardless of domestic and international variables."43

 South Korea's approach can be organized into four distinct buckets of activities.
 The first is advancing economic security diplomacy through cooperation with major economies, building resilient supply chains, and supporting the energy and digital transitions.
 The second is to establish a way to identify critical supply chains and address vulnerabilities beyond singular crises.
 The third is to enhance cooperation with partners over critical technologies.
 The final set of activities focuses on supporting efforts in the green transition globally, especially for developing countries.
 The overall approach may best be summed up by Yoon's remarks at his inauguration dinner, where he stated "We are living in an era where economy and security are inextricably linked.
-The government will take the lead in creating a global environment that is more open and freer in terms of economic security matters."
-His remarks suggest striking a balance between the strategic need for certain measures that could restrict some trade with the desire for openness among those countries that cooperate on specific economic security concluded in May 2023.
-That statement emphasized, however, that economic security and economic resilience could be enhanced by "reducing vulnerabilities and countering malign practices that exploit and reinforce them."
-This is a much narrower focus than the broader conception of economic security that the US has articulated, which first emphasizes strengthening the domestic economic base above all else.
-What's more, the G7 statement states up front that "cooperation to strengthen economic resilience and economic security will be rooted in maintaining and improving a well-functioning international rules-based system, in particular the multilateral trading system with the WTO at its core."
+The government will take the lead in creating a global environment that is more open and freer in terms of economic security matters."44 His remarks suggest striking a balance between the strategic need for certain measures that could restrict some trade with the desire for openness among those countries that cooperate on specific economic security concerns.

+The Table summarizes the various economic security approaches adopted by the EU, Japan, South Korea and the US.
+Despite the differences between the US, Japan, the EU, and South Korea, there are encouraging areas of overlap.
+Indeed, if that were not so, it would have been impossible to craft a G7 statement on economic resilience and economic security - as the group concluded in May 2023.
+That statement emphasized, however, that economic security and economic resilience could be enhanced by "reducing vulnerabilities and countering malign practices that exploit and reinforce them."45 This is a much narrower focus than the broader conception of economic security that the US has articulated, which first emphasizes strengthening the domestic economic base above all else.
+What's more, the G7 statement states up front that "cooperation to strengthen economic resilience and economic security will be rooted in maintaining and improving a well-functioning international rulesbased system, in particular the multilateral trading system with the WTO at its core."
 This is a far cry from any statements made by US officials over the last eight years, and points to the crux of the tension between the US and its trading partners over how to integrate economic security concerns into the trading system.